pressbooks/composer-autoupdate-bedrock/README.md

 ### Development

-In order to submit a new version of this action, you need to create a new tag in the format `vX.X` and push it to the repository or update an existing tag.
+In order to submit a new version of this action, you need to create a new tag in the format `vX` and push it to the repository or update an existing tag.

 You should compile the code before pushing the tag, to do that you need to run the following command: